Alex Murray

 Alex is the founder and director of two mental health companies in New Zealand:

-Therapy for Migrants offers specialized counselling for immigrants navigating the emotional challenges of the resettlement process.
+Therapy for Migrants offers specialised counselling for Spanish-speaking immigrants around the world as they navigate the emotional challenges of settling into a new country.

 Collaborations